-This device features Flexi-Switch Technology!
-This electronic switching style allows you to simultaneously use momentary and latching style switching.
+- Flexi-Switch Technology allows you to simultaneously use momentary and latching style switching

-The Afterneath uses electronic buffered bypass, it requires power to pass signal and the buffer is always active.
-You may experience a pop the first time the Afterneath is switched on after power up.
+- Uses electronic buffered bypass, it requires power to pass signal and the buffer is always active.
+You may experience a pop the first time the Afterneath is switched on after power up

-The Afterneath is factory set in “tails mode.”
-This means that the wet signal will naturally decay and slowly fade to silence after the effect is switched off.
+- Factory set in “tails mode. ” This means that the wet signal will naturally decay and slowly fade to silence after the effect is switched off